0xTamil/awesome-low-level/README.md

 #### But, You're Really New to Programming

-If you're coming from a **non-CS background** and want to learn programming before getting into low-level programming, don't worry.
+If you're coming from a **non CS background** and want to learn programming before getting into low-level programming, don't worry.
 You don't need to understand everything beforehand.
 Start with the basics, build your foundation, and gradually work your way toward low-level concepts.

 You **don't need to follow every resource listed below**.
 We recommend following them roughly in this order: